NeuroTechX/ntx_slack_archive/devices.md

  >timfiori I know about NIRx in Germany, they have good reputation, I haven't used their device though and have no idea of the price

+7/7/2017 9:42 PM

+ **a.tech** :

+ >timfiori Biopac also has an affordable fnir device <https://www.biopac.com/knowledge-base/fnir-faq/>